Skip to content

 The first thing to like about the Reebok Nano 2 is its low-profile EVA foam midsole.
 If you like shoes that have lower stack heights and a bit more stability, then you’ll resonate really well with the Reebok Nano 2.

-For heavy squats, deadlifts, and Olympic lifts, the Nano 2 should provide you with a nice level of stability.
-Plus, if you enjoyed the 4mm heel-to-toe drops used on past Nano iterations (Nano X>), then you’ll also click right away with this shoe.
+The Nano 2 should provide a nice level of stability for heavy squats, deadlifts, and Olympic lifts.
+Plus, if you enjoyed the 4mm heel-to-toe drops used on past Nano iterations (Nano X>), you’ll also click right away with this shoe.

 I also find that this denser midsole gives you a little more ground feedback as there’s not as much material separating the foot from the floor.
 For jumping and explosive work, I also found that I got a lot more “feel” in this model.

 Another aspect to like about the Reebok Nano 2 is its overall durability.
-The DuraGrip material over the toe box and textile overlays around the midfoot do a pretty good job with abrasion resistance.
+The DuraGrip material over the toe box and textile overlays around the midfoot provide good abrasion resistance.

 The outsole also does a fairly good job regarding long-term durability.
 There is a little exposed foam in the forefoot, but if you’re not regularly training on concrete, then this should be a non-issue.

-On top of this shoe’s durability, the width of this model is also a nice plus.
-This shoe’s toe box is a lot less tapered than the current Nano X3 and the upper volume is also pretty spacious.
+In addition to this shoe’s durability, the width of this model is also a nice plus.
+This shoe’s toe box is a lot less tapered than the current Nano X3, and the upper volume is also pretty spacious.

 My last pro with this shoe — and this one will be highly individual — is that I found the Nano 2 to bring back a nice nostalgic feeling.
 When I did my first set in these shoes I was taken back to a time in life when things seemed simpler (we can unpack that in a different article).